tjgalvin/flint/README.md

 ## About

-As a toy, this `flint` package is trying to get a minimum start-to-finish workflow written for `RACS` style data. `python` functions are used to do the work, and `prefect` is used to orchestrate their usage into a larger pipeline.
+This `flint` package is trying to get a minimum start-to-finish calibration and imaging workflow written for `RACS` style ASKAP data. `python` functions are used to do the work, and `prefect` is used to orchestrate their usage into a larger pipeline.

 Most of the `python` routines have a CLI that can be used to test them in a piecewise sense.
 These entry points are installed as programs available on the command line.
 They are listed below with a brief description:
 - `flint_skymodel`: derives a sky-model using a reference catalogue suitable to perform bandpass calibration against.
 Note that it is not "science quality" as it assumes an ideal primary beam response and the reference catalogues do not incorporate spectral information.